SLIMM-Lab/pyprnn/README.md

 - Path dependency (loading/unloading/reloading) without training for it
 - Strain rate dependency while training with only a single rate
-- Consistent step size dependency (independent for inviscid models; correct dependence for viscous models)
+- Consistent step size dependence (independent for inviscid models; correct dependence for viscous models)
 - Between $10\times$ and $100\times$ less training data than RNNs for comparable performance

 <p align="center">